 For generations, living in big cities has been portrayed as the pinnacle of achievement and culture.
 This concept has been reinforced through popular television shows, such as “Sex in the City” and “The Big Bang Theory”.

-Many characters we are familiar with share similar backstories – they were born and raised in a small town and moved to the city in order to chase and realise their dreams.
+Many characters we’re familiar with share similar backstories – they were born and raised in a small town and moved to the city in order to chase and make their dreams a reality.
 So, it should come as no surprise that a lot of young people tend to gravitate towards larger cities in search of employment opportunities, especially after graduating from their university, seeking to make a name for themselves in their chosen fields.

 Traditionally, people would live in the city while they are young and establishing themselves in a career.
 As they grow older, however, they would move house to the suburbs or a small neighbouring town to settle down and raise a family.